iainctduncan/learn-scheme-for-max/part_1.rst

 List accessor shortcuts
 ^^^^^^^^^^^^^^^^^^^^^^^

-Finally, and these gets almost silly but are convenient, there are shortcuts for combinations of car and cdr that are useful when working with nested lists.
-These can always be replaced by nested combinations of car and cdr, so you don't need to know them.
-But you are quite likely to see them in other lisp code, so it's worth knowing they exist, and they can make some code more readable (or at least, to someone who knows these oddball functions!).
+Finally, and these gets a bit silly but are sometimes convenient, there are shortcuts for combinations of car and cdr for working with nested lists.
+These can always be replaced by nested combinations of car and cdr, so you don't *need* to know them.
+But you are quite likely to see them in other Lisp code, so it's worth knowing they exist.
+And they can make some code more readable - or at least, to someone who knows these oddball functions!

 .. code:: scm

+  ; a nested list
+  (list (list 0 1) (list 2 3) (list 4 5)))
+  s4m> ((0 1) (2 3) (4 5))

   ; car of nested list
   (car (list (list 0 1) (list 2 3) (list 4 5)))